mrfizzy99/HIP/0122-amend-service-provider-hex-boosting.md

 This HIP aims to do three (3) things to amend HIP-84 Service Provider Hex Boosting.

 1. Create a dedicated Service Provider Hex Boosting Rewards bucket.
-This bucket will be 10% of the entire emissions of the ecosystem per epoch.
-This will be taken out of the current 20% PoC bucket, making the regular PoC bucket 10% of the ecosystem after.
+This will be 10% of all future emissions in the MOBILE network and will be taken out of the current Proof-of-Coverage category (reduced from 20% to 10%).
-    - Any excess of the 10% boosted bucket that is not used, gets distributed back to the regular PoC bucket.
-Similar to the data bucket.
+    - Any amount not used in this 10% boosted bucket, gets distributed back to the regular PoC bucket.
+    - Boosted rewards will no longer benefit from the overflow from the Data Transfer Bucket, as they will be solely dependent on their own bucket.
-    - Because of this 10% limit for the newly created Hex Boosting Bucket, this would enable a dynamic maximum / ceiling for hex boosts depending on the number of hexes that are actively pulling for boosted rewards.
+    - Because of this 10% allocated Hex Boosting Bucket, this would enable a dynamic maximum / ceiling for hex boosts depending on the number of hexes that are actively pulling for boosted rewards.
 As of writing this HIP, the allocation of PoC to boosted hexes is far above 10%.
+This will cause boosted hexes to natively get less rewards until the bucket reaches the 10% equilibrium.
     - The Helium Planner has always stated "Up to ##x"; so this precedent has already been set that none of the boosted hexes multipliers have been guaranteed that exact multiplier, and it could be lower.

 3. Reduce the minimum time for Service Provider Hex Boosting to 3 months.
    - Currently set to 6 months, reducing this to 3 months allows Service Providers more flexibility in boosting a hex that they may be unsure of the actual value of that location.